exploot/exploot.github.io/_posts/Projects/2023-01-18-tip-calculator.md

 Finally, as I ran the program and witnessed it in action, a sense of accomplishment washed over me.
 Though simple in nature, the tip calculator represented a milestone in my coding journey.
 It was a tangible reminder of how far I had come since my first foray into programming.

-Looking back on coding this tip calculator project, it's clear it was about more than just typing out code.
-It was about sticking with it, facing challenges head-on, and staying curious to learn more.
-Sure, the program isn't flawless, but it's a reflection of the steps I've taken and the road ahead in my coding journey.

 ```
 def tip_calc():
     price = int(input('Enter total price:'))